trychlos/pwix-tabular/README.md

     Defaults to 'Edit the "%s" object'.

+- `tabular.editItem`

+    The object to be edited.

+    Defaults to the row data object.

 - `tabular.infoButtonEnabled`

     Whether the 'Information' button must be enabled, with a truethy or falsy value.